The Best Brands of (slightly greener) Socks

 Bamboo is the world’s fastest-growing grass.
 It’s not locally-grown, but it’s very sustainable as it grows so fast.
 Industrial bamboo is not the same as fresh shoots, eaten by pandas.

-Socko is a Leicestershire brand that blends recycled cotton with a few synthetics (including recycled fishing waste).
+Socko is a Leicestershire brand of socks that blends recycled cotton with a few synthetics (from recycled plastic bottles and recycled fishing waste).

 Earth Wardrobe (a Scottish brand that specialises in affordable organic clothing basics like t-shirts) offers a line of socks.
 Mostly made with organic cotton (a few are wool, so not vegan-friendly).